You can deploy the Remedy Single Sign-On server to accommodate a range of conditions and use cases described in this topic.

 Remedy SSO integrated with applications hosted on a single domain

-The following figure shows the basic deployment use case when all components of the Remedy SSO system are hosted on the same domain:
+The following figure shows the basic deployment use case when all components of the Remedy SSO system Remedy SSO are hosted on the same domain:

-For example, you might have BMC Digital Workplace (corresponds to Application 1 in this figure) and BMC Digital Workplace Catalog (corresponds to Application 2 in this figure) integrated with Remedy Single Sign-On.
+For example, you might have BMC Helix Digital Workplace (corresponds to Application 1 in this figure) and BMC Helix Digital Workplace Catalog (corresponds to Application 2 in this figure) integrated with Remedy Single Sign-On.

 Remedy SSO integrated with applications hosted on multiple domains

 If your applications are hosted on different domains, you must configure them to use the same Remedy SSO server for authentication.
-For information about how to do this, see Configuring Remedy SSO for applications hosted on different domains.
+For information about how to do this, see Configuring multiple domain support.

 Single sign-on experience enabled for applications not integrated with the same Remedy SSO server